 ArcSWAT was subsequently calibrated based on reservoir-volume data.
-The water level in two reservoirs (Check dam 1 and Check dam 2 in Fig. 1) were monitored daily between September and November, 2010, and translated into water volumes of the reservoirs based on information on the area of the dams.
+The water level in two reservoirs (Check dam 1 and Check dam 2 in Fig. 1) were monitored daily between September and November 2010, and translated into water volumes of the reservoirs based on information on the area of the dams.
 These check dams are the largest dams in the study area and have a storage capacity in the range 3000-5000 m3.
 The check dams are not related to the biofuel plantations project per se, but were constructed for the purpose of flood prevention and improved groundwater storage.
-Calibrated parameters were related to surface runoff processes (CN) and base flow (REVAP_MN, GWQMN) (Table 1a).
-Important parameters required for simulating crop growth were taken from agronomical measurements and chemical analyses78 at the BL3 ICRISAT experimental site (Table 1a) and from past studies^{3,6}.
-Seed yield data for Jatropha was collected for a three year period from year 2008 and 2010 in Velchal, and used to validate simulated results.
+Calibrated parameters were related to surface runoff processes (CN) and base flow (REVAP_MN, GWQMN) (Table 1(a)).
+Important parameters required for simulating crop growth were taken from agronomical measurements and chemical analyses11 at the BL3 ICRISAT experimental site (Table 1(a)) and from past studies.^{26,50} Seed yield data for Jatropha was collected for a three-year period from 2008 to 2010 in Velchal, and used to validate simulated results.

-3.2 HYDRUS1D description and inputs
+HYDRUS1D description and inputs